AlexanderThompson64/my-portfolio/README.md

-# Alexander Thompson - Proffesional Portfolio
+# Alexander Thompson - Professional Portfolio

 If you would like to build this portolio for yourself or have any questions then I would be happy answer.